Why choose Arborist Technician?

 - Interested in earning a bachelor’s degree?
 For transfer opportunities, visit mstc.edu/transfer.

 What You'll Learn

 Mid-State’s Arborist Technician graduates enter the workforce with real-world knowledge and skills.
-Our students learn the fundamentals of pruning, plant health care, tree planting and maintenance, plant identification, tree risk assessment, and landscape installation and management.
+Our students learn the fundamentals of pruning, plant health care, tree planting and maintenance, plant identification, and tree risk assessment.

 Estimated Entire Program Cost

 Cost based on the 2021/2022 academic calendar year.

 - Tuition & Fees: $10,187.44

 - Total Estimated Cost: $11,612.44